keneek/crabs-against-the-world/README.md

-# 🦀 Crab Walking Adventure - BOSS EDITION
+# 🦀 Crabs Against the World

-An epic browser game where you play as a crab, collect shells, use power-ups strategically, and battle ocean bosses!
+An epic browser game where you play as a crab fighting for survival, collecting shells, using power-ups strategically, and battling mighty ocean bosses!

 Built with **Next.js**, **Phaser 3**, **Supabase**, and deployed on **Vercel**.